This post is a part of a series on Lambda Architecture consisting of:

-The batch layer looks at all the data and server as the single version of the truth by processing all available data when generating views.
+The batch layer looks at all of the historical data and serves as the single version of the truth by processing all available data when generating views.

-It server as correction of the speed layer because it can aggregate large volumes of historical data and provides full fault tolerance unlike streaming systems.
+It serves as correction of the speed layer because it can aggregate large volumes of historical data and provides full fault tolerance unlike streaming systems.

 Speed layer processes data streams in real time to accomodate low latency requests for data.

-It is responsible for filling the gap between the latest batch view and real time.
+It is responsible for filling the gap between the latest batch view and real time data.

 By operating on smaller windows of data it can provide fast, real time views of real time data.

 Serving layer merges together the outputs of batch and speed layers to provide the lowest latency and highest accuracy responses to users queries.